+It’s a lightweight, compact camera with a touch-sensitive flip screen which makes self-filming as easy as possible.
 The built-in microphone is a function that can spare you $100s of additional audio equipment without sacrificing audio quality.

 2. Sony a7 III

 The Sony a7 III is a different beast.
-Not only it was more than enough for vlogging and streaming, but I also used in professional video productions.
+Not only was it more than enough for vlogging and streaming, but I also used it in professional video productions.
 In fact, a vast number of your favorite music videos from the last decade were probably shot with a version of the Sony a7.

 It’s a bulky thing.
 It’s not lightweight, and it’s not at all compact.

-That would not be a problem, though, being that it will probably spend a significant portion of its work hours on a tripod, aimed at your pretty face while you play Minecraft.
+That would not be a problem, though, being that it will probably spend a significant portion of its work hours on a tripod aimed at your pretty face while you play Minecraft.

 But, in the event that you need it for something more than that, it’s where it shines the brightest.

 Sony did an incredible job with the Sony a7 III and its capability to shoot in low-light environments.
-And when I say low-light, I mean almost absolute darkness.
+And when I say low light, I mean almost absolute darkness.